Marko Dević: Metalist Kharkiv

 Myron Markevych brought Dević to Vyscha Liha club Metalist Kharkiv.
 He scored 4 goals in 27 league appearances in his first season as Metalist finished in 3rd position.
 In the 2007–08 season, he was the Ukrainian Premier League top scorer with 19 goals in 27 matches played.
 Close behind him were Oleksandr Hladky, Oleksandr Kosyrin and Yevhen Seleznyov, each with 17 goals.
 Despite Dević's prolific scoring, Metalist finished in third place once again.
-Dević had a slow start ro the 2008–09 season but in the 13th round he scored both goals in a 2–0 win over Chornomorets Odessa.
+Dević had a slow start to the 2008–09 season but in the 13th round he scored both goals in a 2–0 win over Chornomorets Odesa.
 He finished the season with eight goals from 24 league matches as Metalist again finished third.
 Metalist also made it to the round of 16 in the UEFA Cup but lost out to another Ukrainian side, Dynamo Kyiv, on away goals after a 3–3 aggregate score.
 Dević scored eight goals in 24 league appearances in the 2008–09 season, with Metalist finishing in 3rd place.
 In the 2009–10 season he netted eight times in 20 league appearances as Metalist finished third.
 In the 2010–11 season Dević topped the assist table for the season with 9 assists.
 He also managed 14 goals in 24 league appearances to become the second highest goal scorer behind Yevhen Seleznyov of Dnipro, helping Metalist to a 3rd-place finish.

 The 2011–12 season saw Dević score 11 goals from 26 league matches as Metalist finished 3rd for the sixth season in a row.
 Metalist also progressed to the quarter final stage of the Europa League, losing out to Portuguese side Sporting 3–2 on aggregate.
 Dević scored five goals and three assists in 484 minutes of play in the competition, finishing in a tie for eighth place in the scoring charts.

 He left the club in 2012 after six seasons to join the reigning Ukrainian Premier League champions Shakhtar Donetsk.
 Dević managed to score 64 goals in 148 league appearances for Metalist and 75 from 192 appearances in all competitions.